-Funding regional and rural water systems helps bring clean, safe, and quality water to over 75% of North Dakota and has helped strengthen economic development.
-Using regional water systems, which distribute water over large areas of the state partnering with rural and municipal water systems, allows North Dakota to tap into our largest water resource, the Missouri River, and deliver that abundant resource across large reaches of the state.
+Funding regional and rural water systems helps bring clean, safe and quality water to more than 75% of North Dakota and has helped strengthen economic development.
+Using regional water systems, which distributes water over large areas of the state partnering with rural and municipal water systems, allows North Dakota to tap into our largest water resource, the Missouri River, and deliver that abundant resource across large reaches of the state.
 The Missouri River is the water source for the four regional water systems: the Southwest Pipeline Project (SWPP), Northwest Area Water Supply Project (NAWS), Western Area Water Supply Project (WAWS), and Red River Valley Water Supply Project (RRVWSP).
-Along with the state's robust rural water systems, these regional systems serve all of North Dakota's 53 counties, providing water to approximately 300,000 residents.
-Funding is also provided for municipal water systems, both those tied in with rural or regional systems and those that maintain systems on their own.
+When complete, these regional systems will carry Missouri River water to residents in all four corners of the state and serve approximately 80% of the population.
+Funding is also provided for municipal water systems, both those tied in with rural or regional systems and those who maintain systems of their own.